EyasuTeshome/shifttracker/orientation/plagiarism-guidelines-at-microverse.md

 As a software developer you often use code written by other people when you solve problems other programmers have run into before (e.g. libraries, code on Stackoverflow, open-source code).

-However, within a learning setting, copying of the source code is not allowed because the goal of assignments isn’t just to build a piece of working software.
-As a student, your goal is to get a deep understanding of programming, and reach a level of mastery by writing your own code.
+However, within a learning setting, copying of the source code is **not allowed** because the goal of assignments isn’t just to build a piece of working software.
+As a student, your goal is to **get a deep understanding of programming**, and reach a level of mastery by writing your own code.
 This does not happen if you copy or steal other peoples’ code and turn it in as your own.

 ### What are plagiarism guidelines at Microverse?